connirubein/CMSC-127-Cuckoo-Budget-Manager-Status-Sharing-Database-Project-/README.md

-This database project for the course CMSC 127 was originally called "Budget Manager", a listing app that simply helps users to budget.
+This database project, for the course CMSC 127, was originally called "Budget Manager", a listing app that simply helps users to budget.
 This eventually expanded to "Cuckoo", where users can now share thoughts, perhaps financial advice, to other users.